Image

 Record Expungement

-• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
+• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

-• Curfew Violations: Being in public during hours when a minor is required to be at home.
-These hours can vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer on your side.
+• Curfew Violations: This involves being in public during hours when a minor is required to be at home.
+These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.

 • Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
-To be charged, vandalism must be proven to be purposeful.
-Penalties range from restitution and fines to probation or, in severe cases, detention.
+This charge must be proven to have been purposeful and, similar to shoplifting, there are a range of penalties, including restitution and fines, probation, or even detention in severe cases.

-• Trespassing: Juvenile trespassing is typically driven by different intentions than adult trespassing.
-Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.
+• Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
+Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.

 • Arson: Penalties for juvenile arson cases can vary widely based on the specific circumstances.
 In less severe instances, juveniles might be required to fulfill restitution or perform community service and undergo counseling.
 However, arson charges can quickly escalate to more serious consequences depending on the gravity of the offense.

-• Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
+• Unlawful Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
 Potential penalties for this offense range from fines to more severe consequences like detention or even incarcertation.

 Juvenile Crimes Lawyer Chesterfield, MO | Combs Waterkotte